Today I'm going to review the LedgerDocs workflow and how it integrates with QBO.

 This document management tool helps bookkeepers.
 Normally getting client documents is the biggest pain point for bookkeepers.
 The more a business owner can find a way to easily systematize the capturing of their source documents, the more efficient their bookkeeper can be.
 It reduces the stop/start cycle that leads to inefficiencies.

-LedgerDocs doesn't have OCR which means I'm still doing some data entry, but I'm okay with that.
+LedgerDocs workflow doesn't include OCR which means I'm still doing some data entry, but I'm okay with that.
 When I first tested this app, it only provided a link to the source document in QBO.
 This was problem for me because if you ever decided to unsubscribe to LedgerDocs, your QBO transactions no longer had the source document attached to it.
-I understand this problem has been rectified.
+LedgerDocs now attaches the actual document in QBO.

 There are four ways to securely upload your documents to LedgerDocs (LD):